darthdeus/comfy/README.md

 - Gamepad & touchpad support.
 - Antialiasing.
 - 2D shadowcasters with soft shadows.
+- Asset packing without `include_dir`.
+Right now comfy relies on either its builtin use of [include_dir](https://github.com/darthdeus/include_dir) (a small fork with a few extra features), or the user handling asset loading manually.
+There are many other ways of packing assets, and it would be cool to support those, but we don't currently because for reasonably (<1GB) sized assets `include_dir` works well enough.
 - Text rendering without egui.
 Right now all text (drawn with `draw_text` and friends) is rendered using `egui`'s painter on a separate layer.
 This gives us a lot of features in terms of text rendering, but also comes with some